pqpq/beer-o-tron/README.md

-# beer-o-tron
+# Mash-o-matiC
-Homebrew beer heater controller
+Homebrew beer mash heater controller

 This is the software that will run on a RPi with a small touch screen.
 Application written in Python3, using PyQT, with GUI written in QML (effectively Javascript).